Organic Waste Diversion Program

 - Dead Animals and Parts

 - Full, unprocessed carcasses, Offal (entrails), hunting or slaughter wastes

-- Requires declaration process to dispose of dead animals
+- Requires seperate declaration process to dispose of dead animals in the landfill

 - Domestic septic tank sludge